Recent matters in which Shawn has acted as lead counsel include:

 Successfully argued before former Supreme Court Justice David Souter, sitting on United States Court of Appeals for the First Circuit, regarding the enforceability of exculpatory clause in a contract and ultimately obtained a judgment of $1.6 million dollars.

 Shawn is a member of the firm’s Board of Directors.
-He regularly shares his experience with numerous clients and trade organizations on topics such as mechanics’ liens, surety law, proving and pricing construction claims, and alternative dispute resolution in the construction industry.
+He regularly shares his experience with numerous clients and trade organizations on topics such as mechanics’ liens, surety law, proving and pricing construction claims, and alternative dispute resolution in the construction industry and currently serves as General Counsel to the National Utility Contractors Association – New Jersey Chapter.
 He has obtained many multi-million dollar verdicts and settlements, some of which are referenced within the Representative Experience tab.